scidart/scidart/README.md

 * Roseta code: https://rosettacode.org/

 ## How to contribute
-I recommend see the Todo List and choose a function to implement or choose and solve a problem with **SciDart** and implement the missing parts.
+I recommend see the Todo List and choose a task or choose and solve a problem with **SciDart** and implement the missing parts.

 The references values for all function was obtained with SciPy.
 The contributions need use SciPy as reference too.